Heegner cycles and $p$-adic $L$-functions

-is surjective.
-In particular, the restriction map is injective. \end{lm} \begin{proof} By the hypothesis $p>2r-1$, the Block-Kato group $H^1_f(L,T\ot\chi)$ of the crystalline representation $T\ot\chi$ admits a description in terms of Fontaine--Laffaille (or F--L, for short) modules \cite[Lemma~4.5(c)]{BK}.
-Let $D$ be the F--L $\cO_{L}$-module attached to $T\ot\chi$ as $G_{L}$-module.
-Then $D\ot_{\cO_{L}}\cO_{L'}$ is the F--L module of $T\ot\chi$ regarded as $G_{L'}$-module, and by \emph{loc.cit.} we have the commutative diagram
+is surjective, and the restriction map is injective. \end{lm} \begin{proof} By local Tate duality, it suffices to establish the first claim.
+Since $p>2r-1$, the Bloch--Kato group $H^1_f(L,T\ot\chi)$ for the crystalline representation $T\ot\chi$ admits a description in terms of Fontaine--Laffaille modules (see \cite[Lem.~4.5(c)]{BK}).
+Thus let $D$ be the Fontaine--Laffaille $\cO_{L}$-module attached to $T\ot\chi$ as a $G_{L}$-module.
+Then $D\ot_{\cO_{L}}\cO_{L'}$ is the Fontaine--Laffaille module of $T\ot\chi$ regarded as a $G_{L'}$-module, and by \emph{loc.cit.} we have the commutative diagram